Home » Geography » Chemical Weathering

 Chemical Weathering Definition

 The process of decomposing rocks and soil chemically is known as chemical weathering.
-Chemical Weathering is the process through which the rock interacts with chemicals to change its composition of the rock.
-Rocks are dissolved or reduced to a fine condition by chemical weathering processes like dissolution, solution, carbonation, hydration, oxidation, and reduction.
+Chemical weathering is the process that changes the composition of rocks through chemical interactions.
+It can dissolve rocks or break them down into finer pieces through processes like dissolution, carbonation, hydration, oxidation, and reduction.

 Chemical Weathering Processes